Drop In a Photo, Get a Year Back

 5 Ways to Get a More Accurate Date

 • Check the back first.
-A handwritten date or a photo-lab stamp on the back beats every visual clue.
-Upload the back as its own image and let the tool read it.
+A handwritten date or a photo-lab stamp on the back beats every visual clue: read it yourself before trusting any estimate.
+(This quick check reads photo fronts only; the full service reads the backs for you.)

 • Use a decent scan.
 A sharp 300-DPI scan (or a steady, glare-free phone photo) preserves the grain, faces, and background detail the model reads.